VL-CZ/refdocgen/docs/templates/custom-Razor-templates.md

-# Templates
-Currently, only the `Default` documentation template is available.

-## Adding custom Razor templates
+# Creating custom Razor templates

 You can use custom Razor templates with the `RazorTemplateProcessor` class to define your own documentation UI.
 The overall structure and output folder layout will remain the same as with the default templates.

-### Steps to add custom Razor templates:
+Follow these steps:

 1. Clone the `RefDocGen` project and navigate to the `src/RefDocGen/TemplateProcessors` folder.
 2. Copy the `Todo` subfolder and rename it to match your template design (e.g., `RazorMinimal`).
 3. Implement the eight Razor templates in the `Templates` subfolder.
 Each template includes a description of its intended usage and parameters.